 I would do them all in one trip or on the way when I’m coming home.
 I try to group my tasks together as this saves a lot of time and money that would be spent on travelling.

-If you want to save more, you have 2 choices.
+Consider this, if you want to save more, you have 2 choices.
 The first way is to increase your income.
 The 2nd way is to cut your expenses.
 Which is the easiest method and you can do it immediately?

 It’s the 2nd way!
 Cut your expenses!
 (Check out this article from Jim)